johnpaulbalagolan/lr-wiki/Windows-Installation-Guide.md

 Instructions for using an existing AMI are available from http://goo.gl/fhdg3.

 The installation instructions below the steps to get a new Learning Registry node running using the latest stable code.
-These instructions are provided for Windows and have been tested with Windows 7 64-bit environments.
+These instructions are provided for Windows and have been tested with the Windows 7 64-bit environment.

 # Prerequisites